nutritionfactsorg/daily-dozen-localization/Documentation/Quickstart.md

 ## Setup <a id="setup-"></a><sup>[▴](#contents)</sup>

 **GitHub Account.** Use [https://github.com/join](https://github.com/join) to setup up a GitHub account, if you do not already have one.
 An account is free.
-An account is needed to submit translations and participate in online issue reporting & discussions.
+An account is needed to submit translations and participate in online issue reporting and discussions.

 **Spreadsheet Application.** A spreadsheet program which can import and export TSV formatted spreadsheets is required.
 [Apple Numbers](https://www.apple.com/numbers/), [LibreOffice Calc](https://www.libreoffice.org/discover/calc/), [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel), or similar can be used.